 Balance Sheet

-The balance sheet is a financial snapshot: what the association owns (assets), what it owes (liabilities), and the difference between the two (equity, sometimes called fund balance or net assets).
+The balance sheet is a financial snapshot: what the association owns (assets), what it owes (liabilities), and the difference between the two (member equity or fund balance).
 Assets include cash in the operating and reserve accounts, assessments receivable, and any investments.
 Liabilities include accounts payable, accrued expenses, and any outstanding loans.
-The two sides always balance.
+A healthy balance sheet is one of the clearest indicators of HOA financial transparency and the first thing homeowners and auditors look at when evaluating how well the association is managed.

-General Ledger
+General ledger

-Bank Reconciliation
+Bank reconciliation

 GAAP and the Regulatory Framework